 If a truck driver is legally intoxicated (DUI or DWI), meaning their blood alcohol concentration (BAC) is 0.08 or greater, and they injure or kill another driver, then the victims of the accident may be entitled to seek punitive damages.
 Evidence of alcohol consumption could be admissible at your personal injury trial even if the driver did not have a BAC as high as 0.08%.
 Your personal injury attorney will hire a toxicologist to testify on the impact that alcohol had on the truck driver’s ability to safely operate a large commercial vehicle, depending on the amount of alcohol in the driver’s system at the time of the truck accident.

 Revised Statutes 484C.120.
-Unlawful acts relating to operation of commercial motor vehicle; affirmative defense; additional penalty for violation committed in work zone
+Unlawful acts relating to the operation of a commercial motor vehicle; affirmative defense; additional penalty for violation committed in work zone

 1. It is unlawful for any person who: